 Local legend Randall McKinnon has been performing at the cabin for 24 years.
 He does a great job entertaining the group with familiar country and western songs.
 Randall really connected with the kids, particularly when teaching them the verses and hand motions to “She’ll Be Coming ‘Round the Mountain.”
 By the time he sang his finale of John Denver’s “Rocky Mountain High,” everyone was singing along.

 Ciao Bambino’s expert Family Vacation Consultants offer comprehensive trip planning services, including itinerary development, hotel selection and booking, and activity and guide recommendations.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s note: Keystone Resorts provided the signature sleigh ride dinner experience for Sandy as part of a media package.
 As always, our opinions are our own on Ciao Bambino.
 Photos courtesy of Keystone Resort and Sandy Pappas.